wolfSSL/wolfssl/linuxkm/SVR-FALLBACK-ANALYSIS.md

 This review found the fallback while testing something else, and found several other issues on the way.
 It did not go looking for them systematically.

-Every issue the solution purported to solve seemed to be anecdotal, not from a test failing.
-None of the defensive structures involved had a test log that showed it despite attempts to procure such evidence.
+Every issue the mechanism was built to solve was reported anecdotally, not from a test failing.
+No test log demonstrating any of those conditions has been located, including after asking for one.
 A count of problems found that way is a count of what one reader noticed, not a measure of what exists.
 Section 14 sets out the specific limits.